cloudflare/cloudflare-docs/products/waf/src/content/ddos-l34-mitigation/override-parameters.md

 - **Block**
     - API value: `"block"`.
-    - Blocks IP packets that match the rule expression.
+    - Blocks IP packets that match the rule expression given the sensitivity levels.

 - **DDoS Dynamic**
     - API value: _N/A_ (internal rule action that you cannot use in overrides).